BetterDevelopers/resources/Education and Tools/README.md

 ## Chrome Extensions

 [COLORZILLA](http://www.colorzilla.com/chrome/) - Pick color from web page and more color options directly in browser.
+[CSS PEEPER](https://chrome.google.com/webstore/detail/css-peeper/mbnbehikldjhnfehhnaidhjhoofhpehk?hl=en) - Great chrome extension for seeing what CSS styles are used on any website.

 ## Bash Guide